d3monviking/todo-app/README.md

 - localStorage API

 ### What I Learned
-While building the Todo App, I used various Javascript concepts like DOM, Events, Destructing, and localStorage API.
+While building the Todo App, I used various Javascript concepts like DOM, Events, Destructuring, and localStorage API.
 Several CSS concepts like Grid, Flexbox, and Responsiveness were used in building the application.

 ### Continued Development
 After using localStorage in the project, I would like to explore more Web Storage APIs in my future project.